Extinction debt: Applications to conservation

 The existence of extinction debt in many different ecosystems has important implications for conservation.
 It implies that in the absence of further habitat destruction or other environmental impacts, many species are still likely to become extinct.
 Protection of existing habitats may not be sufficient to protect species from extinction.
 However, the long time scales of extinction debt may allow for habitat restoration in order to prevent extinction, as occurred in the slowing of extinction in Amazon forest birds above.
+The concept has also been applied to lichens, with delayed local disappearances reported after earlier habitat loss or degradation.
 In another example, it has been found that grizzly bears in very small reserves in the Rocky Mountains are likely to become extinct, but this finding allows the modification of reserve networks to better support their populations.

 The extinction debt concept may require revision of the value of land for species conservation, as the number of species currently present in a habitat may not be a good measure of the habitat's ability to support species (see carrying capacity) in the future.
 As extinction debt may last longest near extinction thresholds, it may be hardest to detect the threat of extinction for species that conservation could benefit the most.

 Economic analyses have shown that including extinction in management decision-making process changes decision outcomes, as the decision to destroy habitat changes conservation value in the future as well as the present.
 It is estimated that in Costa Rica, ongoing extinction debt may cost between $88 million and $467 million.